| Mansfield PA and Richmond Township in Tioga County PA |

 John N. Hatfield, formerly of Mansfield and Tioga, who has won wide

-reputation as hospital administrator, and who has served several years
+reputation as hospital administrator, and who has served several years as

-also been placed on the following committees: Public Relations and Publicity,
+on the following committees: Public Relations and Publicity, and the Council on

-and the Council on Policies and Administrative Practices.
-On this latter
+Policies and Administrative Practices.
+On this latter committee Dr. Joseph C.

-committee Dr. Joseph C. Doane, of Mansfield, is chairman.
+Doane, of Mansfield, is chairman.

 The Wellsboro Agitator, January 17, 1940

-John Nye Hatfield, formerly of Mansfield, has been made chairman of
+John Nye Hatfield, formerly of Mansfield, has been made chairman of the

-Training of Theological Students.
+Theological Students.

 U.S. World War II Draft Registration Card, 1942